DAlexIV/RevolutTestTask/README.md

 2. Crash reporting
 3. More smart logic for querying the API.
 We probably want to implement some kind of logarithmic pollingif there is no network

-## Things that I clarify with Product Owner / Designer
+## Things that I clarify with Product Manager / Designer
 1. Color of the EditText underline.
 It's hard to customize that, so could we not do that?
 2. We probably want to change the maximum fraction digits in the case, where I convert 1 IDR to other currencies to get values more accurate than 0 or 0.001
 3. Ask whether we need an offline mode and latest timestamp.
 I think yes, so I've implemented them.